Honey in the Heart

 Anger CAN be beneficial, because once we’ve had enough it will spur us into action.
 However, if left untreated, our emotional wounds begin to fester and our anger will spill over into all areas of our life.

-Years of past therapy helped me to realize that I needed to do my own deep work and begin excavating my shadow (a great book on this is Women Who Run with the Wolves).
+Therapy has helped me enormously, and in addition I have been working on integrating my shadow (a great book on this is Women Who Run with the Wolves).
 Working with plant medicine, returning to my roots and spending time in nature have all helped me to find my healing path, as well as cultivating personal spiritual practices that help me slow down, be mindful and reconnect with my intuition and HEART.

 Long life, honey in the heart: I’m learning that the goal for cultivating a healthy and peaceful energetic heart is not to banish all difficult and challenging emotions and feelings, which shuts us down.
 What we need to do is create enough space, stillness and softness within our own hearts to contain the full spectrum of human emotions that flow within us and from others.
 We have to feel the feels.